searchlight/icinga-operator/docs/hostfacts.md

 WantedBy=multi-user.target
 ```

+#### Using SSL
 If your cluster is running inside a shared network (eg, DigitalOcean), you should enable SSL.
 If you want to set SSL certificate, do the following:

  - Generate certificates and key.
-See process [here](../icinga2/certificate.md).
+See process [here](/docs/certificate.md).
- - Use flags to pass file directory
+ - Use flags to pass the path to certificates to hostfacts.

 ```console
 # Basic auth